manuel-munoz-aguirre/PyHIST/docs/parameters.md

 This is an integer indicating the downsampling of the tile-crossed image.
 It must be a power of 2.
 The default value is 16.

+### Test image downsample<a name="down_test"></a>
+`--test-downsample TEST_DOWNSAMPLE`

+This is an integer indicating the downsampling of the image produced when functioning in test mode.
+It must be a power of 2.
+The default value is 16.

 ## Segmentation